arXiv/arxiv-base/README.md

 ## Static files and paths

+In order to serve static assets for multiple versions of the an app at the same time, arxiv-base prefixes the app name and app version to asset urls.
+This is to allow gracefully upgrades with no broken links to css, js or images.

-Base does a little bit of work for you to keep static files from different apps and versions sorted.
-The ``Base`` component will automatically set  your app's [``static_url_path``](http://flask.pocoo.org/docs/1.0/api/#flask.Flask.static_url_path) using the name of the app and the value of  ``APP VERSION`` in your config (see above) to ``/static/[app name]/[ app version ]``.
+The ``Base`` component will automatically set your app's [``static_url_path``](http://flask.pocoo.org/docs/1.0/api/#flask.Flask.static_url_path) using the name of the app and the value of ``APP VERSION`` in your config to ``/static/[app name]/[ app version ]``.
 It will also rewrite blueprint [``static_url_path``](http://flask.pocoo.org/docs/1.0/api/#flask.Blueprint.static_url_path) to ``/static/[app name]/[ app version ]/[ blueprint name]``.

 ### Serving static files on S3
+**TODO Add actual step by step instructions on how to deploy static assets to S3**

 We use [Flask-S3](https://flask-s3.readthedocs.io/en/latest/) to serve static files via S3.
 Given the URL strategy above, following the instructions for Flask-S3 should just work.

 Be sure to initialize the integration after instantiating ``Base`` and registering your blueprints.
 For example:

 ```python